Our research is editorially independent but we may earn a commission for purchases made through our links.

 What could be more romantic than a tropical island with endless beaches, relaxing days of frolicking on the sand, and watching the sunset hand-in-hand?
 A Caribbean honeymoon is on many of our wish lists, and really what could be more perfect?

-A trip to the Caribbean with your new spouse can be as fancy, laid-back, relaxing, or adventurous as you like.
+A trip to the Caribbean with your new spouse can be as fancy, laid-back, relaxing, or adventurous as you like, with destinations catering to all types of budgets.
 This is the beauty of these exciting and versatile islands!
-The Caribbean is easily accessible with frequent flights from both the U.S. and Europe, and provides the perfect backdrop to spend your first vacation as a married couple.
 Warm days, cool ocean breezes, and tranquil seclusion are all within your reach when you plan your trip together here after the wedding festivities have wrapped up.

-These are 10 of the most perfect honeymoon destinations in the Caribbean to consider for your special trip.
+These are some of the most perfect honeymoon destinations in the Caribbean to consider for your special trip.

 YOU'RE ALL SET!